Supergiovane/node-red-contrib-sonospollytts/README.md

 * Sonos IP: insert your sonos's IP (If your Sonos device doesn't allow you to set a fixed IP, you need to reserve an IP using the DHCP Reservation function of your router/firewall's DHCP Server)
 * Sonos Volume: set the preferred TTS volume, from "0" to "100" (can be overridden by passing <code>msg.volume="40";</code> to the node)
 * Sonos Hailing: before the first TTS message of the message queues, Sonos will play an "hailing" sound.
 You can select the hailing or totally disable it.
-* Node-Red IP: set IP of your node-red
+* Node-Red IP: set IP of your node-red machine
-* Node-Red Port: normally 1880.
-If you've changed the default port, adjust this field consequently
+* Host Port: normally 1980.
+This is the IP of your machine, running node-red
 * Temp folder: you can change the temp folder for storing cached TTS files.
 Default is "tmp"

 ## INPUT
 * <code>msg.volume</code> set the volume (values between "0" and "100" with quotes)
 * <code>msg.nohailing</code> temporarely doesn't play the Hailing sound prior to the message (values "true" or "1" with quotes)
-* <code>msg.payload</code> the text to be spoken (for example msg.payload = "Hello World!";)
+* <code>msg.payload</code> the text to be spoken (for example msg.payload = "Hello World!";).
+You can pass to the payload, an URL as well, for example "http://mysite.com/mymp3.mp3.

 ## OUTPUT
 * <code>msg.completed</code> <b>true</b> when the node has finished playing, <b>false</b> if the node is playing